 The information in the table below shows the fees and other costs that you may be charged and can be used to compare costs between different managed investment schemes.

 These fees and costs can be paid directly from your investment, deducted from your investment returns or from the assets of the Fund as a whole.

-Taxes are set out in section 9 of this PDS.
+For information on tax see section 9 of this PDS.